SWIFTSIM/SWIFT/doc/RTD/source/RadiativeTransfer/GEAR_RT.rst

        stellar_spectrum_type: 0                           # Which radiation spectrum to use.
                                                           #   0: constant.
                                                           #   1: blackbody spectrum.
-       stellar_luminosity_model: const                    # Which Luminosity model to use.
+       stellar_luminosity_model: const                    # Which luminosity model to use.
        const_stellar_luminosities_LSol: [1., 1., 1.]      # stellar emission rates for each photon
                                                           #   frequency bin in units of solar luminosity
                                                           #   for the 'const' luminosity model